 Sato wins in Portland; Dixon rallies to finish 5th

-"Huge day for the team, feels like a win for us," said Dixon.
-"The points, whatever it is, is not a huge amount."
+His Chip Ganassi Racing team was forced to change its strategy several times, and caution flags helped Dixon cycle ahead of the other championship contenders.
+The New Zealander goes to the Sept.
+16 season finale with a 29-point over Alexander Rossi.

-Rossi had a decent race Sunday but was cycled out of the lead because of cautions.
-He finished eighth and lost three points to Dixon.
+Rossi had a decent race Sunday but finished eighth and lost three points to Dixon.

-"It's one of those days.
-We had a fast car," Rossi said.
-"Our tire strategy was going to plan and everything was good until the yellow came on Lap 56.
-It hurts a lot, and hopefully, it's not something that costs us the championship."

-Team Penske drivers Will Power and Josef Newgarden started on the front row and are the only other drivers mathematically eligible to win the championship.
-Newgarden, the defending series champion, finished 10th and is 87 points behind Dixon.

-"I think on the warm-up lap before the green, something happened to the gearbox.
-It jumped to neutral, I went into emergency mode and made it go into gear," Power said.
-"I'm not sure the gearbox would have made it the whole race.
-It's a tough sport.
-Now, we just go to Sonoma, have fun and win.

-"And hopefully, have a good day, have a good finish to the year."
+"Huge day for the team, feels like a win for us," Dixon said.

-Sato, meanwhile, used fuel strategy to win his third career IndyCar race and first since he won the Indianapolis 500 last season.
+Sato, meanwhile, benefited from caution flags to win for the third time in his career and first since he won the Indianapolis 500 last season.
 The victory was his first with Rahal Letterman Lanigan Racing.

 Ryan Hunter-Reay nearly caught Sato over the final two laps but wound up second.
 Sebastien Bourdais, the last winner of an open wheel race at Portland in 2007, was third.